 Music School (Musikschule) Davos

 The history of the Vocational School Davos (Berufsfachschule Davos BFD) is over 100 years old.
-Originally, commercial clerks as well as sales staff apprentices were educated at the BFD.
+Initially, commercial clerks as well as sales staff apprentices were educated at the BFD.
 Later, industrial professions completed the curricula.
 Today, the Vocational School Davos is the official institution for vocational training in the Landwasser Valley and its surrounding municipalities.
 The offered curricula range from retail employees to merchants education and carpenter trainings.
-Moreover, public evening and weekend courses, for example in computer/IT sciences or foreign and domestic languages are offered.

 Swiss Alpine Secondary School (Schweizerische Alpine Mittelschule) Davos